 Some employers allow you to set up direct deposit with multiple accounts.
 By doing this, you can automatically deposit cash into your savings account without lifting a finger.

 If your employer doesn’t allow multiple-account direct deposits, you can set up automatic savings instead.
 For example, if you’re a Chime bank member, you can take advantage of Chime’s Automatic Savings program.
-Through this program, you can request that Chime automatically divert 10% of every paycheck into your Chime Savings Account.
+Through this program, you can request that Chime automatically divert a percentage of every paycheck into your Chime Savings Account.
 Once you opt in, Chime does the work for you, and you don’t even need to get your employer involved.

 Automate your paychecks to simplify your finances